mhitza/minimal-configuration/README.md

 This package provides the basic tools to manage configuration files that hold information in the format of key - value pairs.
-Everything value is of string type.
+Every value is of type string.

 The package is on hackage so it suffices to run: